 Interfaces

 Interfaces are structurally typed sets of method requirements (ADR-0056).
 A type conforms to an interface when its method set covers every required signature; conformance is checked at use sites and is never declared up front.
-Interfaces are usable both as comptime constraints (monomorphized) and as runtime parameter types behind a borrowing mode (dynamically dispatched through a vtable).
+Interfaces are usable both as comptime constraints (monomorphized) and as runtime parameter types when wrapped in Ref(I) / MutRef(I) (dynamically dispatched through a vtable).

 An interface is a structurally typed set of method requirements.
 It is declared at module scope with the interface keyword.